DamiAKinniyi/MaCAD-AIA22-A.EYE/README.md

 Section 02_Public Image and comfort outputs two geojsons (city_graph.geojson and city_nodes.geojson). city_graph.geojson contains city edges with normalised indices for various urban_image parameters.
 Save the geojson files into a google drive location (set google drive location as root parameter in city-graph_urban-metrics.ipynb).

-Section 03_Accessibility outputs two geojson files (acc_visual_friendly.geojson and acc_wheelchair_friendly.geojson).Save the two files into a google drive location as recommended for Section 02.
+Section 03_Accessibility outputs two geojson files (acc_visual_friendly.geojson and acc_wheelchair_friendly.geojson).
+Save the two files into a google drive location as recommended for Section 02.

 3. **PUBLIC SPACE DIVERSITY**: To generate Point of interest diversity data, use 03.colab/poi.ipynb
     - downlaod POIs using osm tags {feature:values} to filter and select various types of public spaces.
 For this project, we used the following features and values: